sullvn/sull.vn/src/babbles/2017-11-02-could-we-code-with-lunchables/2017-11-02-could-we-code-with-lunchables.md

 ### From Code

-And as a coder you expect some things to merge together consistently.
-User permissions, configuration files, and pure functions through composition.
-Here’s an example with config files:
+And as a coder, there are some types of data you expect to merge together consistently.
+Some examples are user permissions, configurations, and pure functions through composition.
+Here’s some configs getting merged:

 ```javascript
 default = {